USS Florida Sailors Bring Sunshine to Tampa Navy Week

 |0

-This work, USS Florida Sailors Bring Sunshine to Tampa Navy Week [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Florida Sailors Bring Sunshine to Tampa Navy Week, by CPO Ashley Berumen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT